-La Coulée Verte Paris is a nature walk and car-free which crosses tunnels, trenches and parks.
-At times 10 meters above street level, La Coulée Verte was the world’s first elevated park walkway that later inspired the Highline in New York City.
+La Coulée Verte is a nature walk that crosses tunnels, trenches, and parks.
+At times elevated 10 meters above the streets of Paris, La Coulée Verte was the world’s first elevated park walkway that later inspired the Highline in New York City.

-We like to walk La Promenade Plantée in summer, to escape the high temperatures, or in the fall for its colors.
-The pictures on this post were taken in July and October so you can see La Coulée Verte of Paris through the seasons.
+We like to walk La Promenade Plantée in the summer to escape the high temperatures, and it is also lovely to explore under the fall colors.
+The pictures on this post were taken in July and October to see La Coulée Verte of Paris through the seasons.

 Walking Distance: 800m

 We access La Coulée Verte through Rue de Sahel /Avenue du General Michel Bizot.
-After walking some meters we reach the section built in a trench, leaving the hassle of the city above us.
+After walking some meters, we reach the section built in a trench, leaving the city’s hassle above us.

 Section 2: Allée Vivaldi – Jardin de Reuilly